MCHES® Exam Eligibility

 For Non-CHES or CHES® with fewer than five years active status AND five years experience: A Master’s degree or higher in Health Education, Public Health Education, School Health Education, Community Health Education, etc.,

-a Master’s degree or higher with an academic transcript reflecting at least 25 semester hours (37 quarter hours) of course work in which the Seven Areas of Responsibility of Health Education Specialists were addressed.
+a Master’s degree or higher with an academic transcript reflecting at least 25 semester credits (37 quarter hours) of course work in which the Eight Areas of Responsibility of Health Education Specialists were addressed.

 AND Five (5) years of documented experience as a health education specialist

 To substantiate experience in the health education field, applicants must submit:

 - two verification forms from a current or past manager/supervisor, and/or a leader in a health education professional organization.